Canadian women take 1st Olympic showdown against US 2-1

 Genevieve Lacasse made 44 saves, including stopping Hilary Knight at the post inside the final 90 seconds.
-Brianne Decker hit two posts, the second time coming in the final seconds, before the two rivals ended up in a scrum.
+Brianne Decker hit two posts, the second in the final seconds, before the two rivals ended up in a scrum.
 Officials reviewed the final play and ruled no goal.
-The Canadians also had two goals disallowed.
+The Canadians also had two goals disallowed earlier in a game that showed just how far these two teams are above the rest of the field – and how much they want to beat each other.

+”It’s a rivalry,” U.S. coach Robb Stauber said of the physical play. ”What else would anybody expect?”

+Canada coach Laura Schuler was happy with the win, especially Lacasse’s performance.

 Kendall Coyne scored the lone goal for the Americans.

-Canada and the United States are the only countries to ever win gold at the Olympics.
-The Americans won gold in 1998 when women’s hockey joined the Olympics, while Canada is here looking for a fifth straight gold medal for the country that created the sport.
+Canada and the United States are the only countries to ever win women’s hockey gold at the Olympics.
+The Americans won in 1998 when women’s hockey joined the Olympics, while Canada is looking for a fifth straight title.

-They played eight times last fall through a pre-Olympic exhibition tour and the Four Nations Cup.
-The United States won two of the first three, but Canada now has won five straight against their biggest – and only – rival in the sport.
+The two played eight times last fall through a pre-Olympic exhibition tour and the Four Nations Cup.
+The United States won two of the first three, but Canada now has won five straight against their biggest and only rival.

+”We’re not worried about it, nope,” Stauber said. ”We’re focused on the things that we can control, and certainly those games that we’ve played in the past have nothing to do with our future.
+Absolutely nothing to do with our future.”

-The United States certainly had plenty of chances, including Knight being stopped on a breakaway.
+The United States certainly had plenty of chances, outshooting Canada 45-23.
+Stauber said he was happy with outshooting an opponent nearly 2-to-1 for a third straight time in these games, believing a goalie will break under the flurry.

 After missing on a penalty shot and hitting a post late in the second, the Americans got on the board when Coyne raced through four Canadians and scored 23 seconds into the third period.

 Agosta put Canada up 1-0 at 7:18 of the second on the power play.
 With Megan Keller in the box for interfering with Poulin, Natalie Spooner in her 100th international game spun and hit Agosta in the slot with a backhanded pass.
-Agosta’s shot went off Rooney’s glove and in for the goal.
+Agosta’s shot went off goalie Maddie Rooney’s glove and in for the goal.
+Rooney was in net for all three of the American wins over Canada last fall.

 Nurse scored at 14:56 with a shot from the left circle that went off Rooney’s elbow.
 Laura Stacey appeared to be offside as Canada brought the puck into the zone, but the United States did not challenge.

 Officials awarded Jocelyne Lamoureux-Davidson a penalty shot at 16:08 of the second after Canadian forward Haley Irwin placed a glove on top of the puck in the crease amid a pile of bodies in the crease.
-Lamoureux-Davidson, who scored the fastest back-to-back goals in Olympic history in the U.S. win over Russia, went too slow and got the puck caught near her right foot before a backhand Lacasse easily deflected.
+Lamoureux-Davidson, who scored the fastest back-to-back goals in Olympic history in the U.S. win over Russia, went too slow and Lacasse easily deflected her backhand shot.

-U.S. coach Robb Stauber started Maddie Rooney, his youngest goalie with all three of the U.S. wins against Canada.
+”It’s always a battle, especially playing the U.S.,” Agosta said. ”We just got to kind of keep it coming.”

 —